inet-framework/inet/showcases/emulation/babel/doc/index.rst

 commands to run on the host OS from the ini file.
 This makes the simulation setup self-contained (we don't need to run shell scripts).
 Also, this way the commands can be grouped logically with the network node they are associated with.

-In this simulation, we're using unshared user namespaces, so that processes started by these modules have their own separate user and group IDs, allowing them to act as root inside the namespace without affecting the host system.
+In this simulation, we're unsharing user and network namespaces with the host OS, so that we can use priviliged operations without ``sudo``, and without affecting the host OS.
-This is useful because we can run commands without ``sudo``:
+This also allows running multiple emulations concurrently, without them affecting each other.
+However, a disadvantage of this is not being able to see the network configuration and network state of the host OS's external processes.
+In general, this can be worked around with ``nsenter``.
+Here is the unshare setting in omnetpp.ini:

 .. literalinclude:: ../omnetpp.ini
    :language: ini